 Albumin is the most abundant protein of the serum (about 60% of the total protein content of plasma). which regulates the osmotic pressure and pH of blood, and transports a wide variety of endogenous and exogenous compounds such as fatty acids, metal, amino acids, steroids and drugs.

-BSA, Low endotoxin level (contains less than 0.5 EU/mg endotoxin), is protease, IgG and non-esterified fatty acids free and is ideal option for most cell culture applications and assays that require low endotoxin levels.
+Bovine Serum Albumin, Fraction V – Low Endotoxin Level contains less than 2 EU/mg endotoxin; it is protease, IgG and non-esterified fatty acids free and is ideal option for most cell culture applications and assays that require low endotoxin levels.

 Catalog Number: ZXB-06-133